By Annalisa Mohammed 2024/05/27

 I'm awoken by the sound of someone practicing the flute in the neighbouring dormitory, a sound much more pleasant than my boring alarm.
 As I walk from my room to the school, I can see students getting ready for their day of learning.
 I see students in their golden-yellow, maroon, and bluish-grey uniforms making their way towards the school, talking and laughing with each other.
 I hear the cheerful laughter of the smaller children running around and playing with each other.
 It's a very pleasant environment which brings a bright smile to my face.

 Classes begin around 10:20 after the morning assembly and there is a total of 7 periods in a school day, each lasting 40 or 45 minutes.
 I didn't teach full-time.
 In fact, the most classes I've had in a day is four.
 I was given the opportunity to experiment with different age groups.
-Being with the younger ones requires lots of energy and a firm hand (I don't mean that literally, just that we must set clear boundaries and adhere to them).
+Being with the younger ones requires lots of energy and a firm hand.
+It's quite necessary to set clear boundaries (what is and isn't acceptable in the classroom) from the beginning and adhere to them.
 This was a challenge for me, especially the first time, but the children are simply being children and are very sweet.
 It's an interesting experience to see them explore and find interest in the smallest things.
+It was also nice to see their individual personalities and talents shine through.
 Interacting with the older students was a bit easier for me, as we are closer in age and have more common topics of interest.
+The classes weren't always very formal and we often ended up chatting and having cultural or language exchanges.

 As for my classes, I used some games to practice English with the students, and I also taught them a bit of history, geography, and cultures of different countries.
 At times, I took the little ones out to play or did some crafts with them.
 Something I was quite surprised at was the interest students took in learning to play Sudoku!
 I enjoy logic games and riddles, and Sudoku is one I find myself engaging in rather frequently in recent times.
 I think the students enjoy the challenge, and I've realized some are quite competitive.
 I'm sure they must've enjoyed the riddle competition we held on 'Democratic Friday' that week!